-Artistic Director / Chantal McCormick
+Executive Creative Director & CEO / Chantal McCormick

 Chantal McCormick trained as a dancer and choreographer at the London School of Contemporary Dance.
 After graduation she became interested in aerial circus and trained at Circus Space, London.
 Chantal toured with established dance and circus companies in the UK from 1999-2008.
 Fidget Feet was founded in 2004 by Chantal (Donegal) and her husband Jym Daly (Cork).
 Chantal has directed, choreographed, and performed shows with Fidget Feet including; Wired and Free, Fairies Tail, Remember Her, Madam Silk, Raw, Hang On, Catch Me, Fire Birds and Elves and the Shoemaker.
-Chantal is also the Artistic Director of Irish Aerial Dance Fest.
+Chantal is also the Festival Director of the Irish Aerial Dance Fest.

 Artistic Director / Jym Daly

 Beginning at the Crawford Municipal (Cork Art School).
 In London Jym attracted the attention of London’s avant garde scene by playing kitchen sinks along with chinese violins in nightclubs like the Camden Palace etc. Never feeling any one art form to be fully satisfactory, Jym later found himself involved in the development of a new sound which combined spiritual music from around the world with the emerging world of dance beats.
 Loop Guru toured the world for many years leaving a rich legacy of albums.
 During that time Jym also created videos for the band and created a cartoon which ran in a national music magazine.
 His eclectic artistic past has now culminated in Fidget Feet Aerial Dance Theatre, co-founded with wife Chantal McCormick, where music, film, dance, acting and swinging boats off cranes co-exist peacefully in the one expression.